FlatFilers/flatfile-core-libraries/.changeset/proud-books-rush.md

 'angular': minor
 ---

-Allow overriding the default loading component in Angular through the loadingTemplate input.
+Allow overriding the default loading component in Angular through the loading property.